JoeShen86/JoeShen86/README.md

 # Hi
-# My name is Joe Shen.You can call me "Joe ","Zhengfeng Shen"or"Himekawa uta".
+# My name is Joe Shen.You can call me "Joe "or"Zhengfeng Shen"
 1.